CodeFromAnywhere/sensible/docs/jobs/coworksurf.md

 ## Main skills we hope to find:

-React Native & Node.js, self-starting, entrepreneurial.
+React, Next.js & Node.js, self-starting, entrepreneurial.
+We also use the framework of this website (Sensible)

 ### Ideal, but not necessary: